 Poupore for cutting fence posts to size; Lauren Gibbs, Laura Crandall, Julie Fishman,

 Brad Fierke, for their help with glue guns.)
-The day concluded with Heather Engelman, Forest and Natural Resource Management and We All Need Trees, a rapid examination of a number of household products and foods that make use of
+The day concluded with Heather Engelman, Forest and Natural Resource Management and We All Need Trees, a rapid examination of many household products and foods that make use of tree products

 Lenny Leonard, and Linda McGuigan, with the assistance of Philippe Vidon, Erin Tochelli,